smin95/ggsem/README.md

 The **ggsem** app can be initiated online using the link: https://smin95.shinyapps.io/ggsem/.

-It can also be started locally in RStudio (it runs faster):
+It can also be started locally in RStudio:

 ``` r
 ggsem::ggsem()